YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Using this facility impacts the performance of every global access that uses environment specification.
 Make sure you use it only when static determination of the global directory is not feasible.
 When used, make every effort to keep the translation routines very efficient.

-The use of this facility is enabled by the definition of the environment variable gtm_env_translate, which contains the path of a shared library with the following entry point:
+The use of this facility is enabled by the definition of the environment variable ydb_env_translate, which contains the path of a shared library with the following entry point:

 **gtm_env_xlate**